 Many people mistakenly believe that the law does not allow officers to search your car without your consent or without a warrant.
 This is not true.
 Unlike your home, the law does not always protect your car from warrantless searches.

 The law gives more leeway to police when searching cars because the courts recognize that there is a lower expectation of privacy when it comes to vehicles.
-Because you drive on public roads and the contents of your car are usually visible from the outside, you have less inherent privacy in your car than your residence.
+Because you drive on public roads and the contents of your car are usually visible from the outside, you have less inherent privacy in your car than in your residence.

 Still, your car is not a free-for-all for police.
 They must still follow federal and state guidelines when it comes to searching your car for evidence.